t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The knowledge of converting from one representation to another is located only at the server to relieve clients from high processing or storing lots of data.
 There are different approaches that all depend on the particular conversion problem.

-As mentioned in the previous sections, POST request are a good way to model functionality that does not necessarily affect resource state.
+As mentioned in the previous sections, POST requests are a good way to model functionality that does not necessarily affect resource state.
 When the input data for the conversion is small and the conversion result is deterministic, however, it can be better to use a GET request with the input data in the URI query part.
 The query is parameterizing the conversion resource, so that it acts like a look-up table.
 The benefit is that results can be cached also for HTTP (where responses to POST are not cacheable).